Nur ul-Haq Ulumi: Afghan Civil War

 Ulumi saw action at the Battle of Jalalabad, where he played an important role in defeating the mujahideen offensive.
 Following his success at Jalalabad he was given a new position as Governor of Kandahar.
 This is according to Peter Tomsen, but Tomsen is characteristically inaccurate.
 Ulumi was promoted to Kandahar governor in 1988 (see Mark Urban's "War in Afghanistan", written - unlike Tomsen's book - without political retrospective) and was still in Kandahar during the 1989 Jalalabad battle.
 The Jalalabad battle was actually led by Manokai Mangal and Asif Dilawar; Ulumi played no part though another Parchami interior minister, Hanif Atmar, was involved as an officer.

+Kandahar underwent a complete sociopolitical collapse in the early 1990s, driven in part by the divide-and-rule tactics of the communist governor-general, Nur ul-Haq Ulumi, who manipulated rival mujahideen factions against each other, and by the rampant greed within both the communist and mujahideen militias.